 - Use proper trekking gears while doing any trek.
-In the case of bad weather, even the gear will prove to be not only helpful but often times your savior
+In the case of bad weather, even the gear will prove to be not only helpful but often your savior.

 - Always carry some extra water and food while trekking, because weather is always uncertain in the mountains.

 - Do not litter waste in the mountains.
-There is no cleaning crew which will come after you to tidy up the place.
+No cleaning crew will come after you to tidy up the place.
 Be a responsible trekker and keep these mountains clean and beautiful.

-These are some of the beginner treks in Himachal Pradesh which will surely be enjoyable.
-And to top it all off, you will definitely come out the other side, addicted to the feeling of euphoria.
-Trekking is an amazing experience to test your limits, push your boundaries and become stronger – mentally, physically, emotionally.
+These are some of the beginner treks in Himachal Pradesh, which will surely be enjoyable.
+And to top it all off, you will come out the other side, addicted to the feeling of euphoria.
+Trekking is an amazing experience to test your limits, push your boundaries, and become stronger – mentally, physically, emotionally.

 Himachal Pradesh provides sufficient opportunities for trekking, with over 200+ known and defined trails.
 The above trails make for easy treks in Himachal for beginners, which will ease you into the life of the wild.
 Hoping you will have an exhilarating experience!